bodokaiser/nearby/README.md

 # Readme

-**nearby** is a simple single-page app which shows people near you.
+**nearby** is a simple single-page app which uses HTML5 geolocation to track users and render them as markers on a google maps front-end.

 ## Dependencies